 Day 1. shampoo Day 2. leave Day 3. co-wash Day 4. leave Day 5. shampoo Day 6. leave Day 7. co-wash

 When I use shampoo, even a mild sulfate free shampoo, my hair immediately goes into tangled mess of knots.
 But when you swap shampoo for conditioner, this doesn’t happen!
 I would fully wet my hair, use a big dollop of Light Conditioner all over my hair and scalp and massage it in as if shampooing, then rinse.
 No knots.
 On shampoo days I’d use some Treatment Conditioner and leave it on for a few minutes before rinsing, as per usual.

 Usually, the day after shampoo day, my hair is super springy like a mad professor’s.
 I have to wet it down or do something to control it.
 But after co-washing days I realised it would look a lot less like a Trolls in the morning and I could get away with not having to wet my hair down at all.
 So I kind of started to play around with mixing the days up, having more co-wash days and leave-it-alone days.
 I found myself shampooing less frequently and co-washing tactfully, trying to avoid puffy hair as much as possible.

 I think over the 6 weeks I washed my hair about 4 or 5 times with shampoo (I lost count in the end).
 The times I did shampoo, my hair had got to the point where I felt it really needed a good wash.
 I think I used dry shampoo about 4 times in my fringe when I wanted it to quiff up and my roots were visible.
 Co-washing worked well for a good few days but any longer the oil did build up and make my roots greasy.
 Overall though, my hair felt much softer the less I shampooed it.

-There will times when you need to shampoo
+There will be times when you need shampoo

 I went camping one weekend and came back with seriously stinky campfire hair.
 I was also wearing a hat most of the time which did make my roots more greasy than usual (is that a thing?).
 So upon my return I shampooed.